 Why stay in Kowloon?

 Most first-time visitors to Hong Kong will almost inevitably land themselves in Kowloon—whether intentionally or not.
-Kowloon hosts, by far, the city’s most extensive selection of accommodations ranging anywhere between budget guesthouses with glorified closets for rooms to swanky luxury digs fit for royalty.
+Kowloon hosts, by far, the most extensive selection of accommodations ranging anywhere between budget guesthouses with glorified closets for rooms to swanky luxury digs fit for royalty.
 As such, Kowloon often sits among the top choices for where to stay in Hong Kong!

 Besides the broad inventory of hotels, Kowloon arguably offers up the city’s most interesting experiences.
 Compared to the tamer and more sober districts of Hong Kong Island, Kowloon is unapologetically edgy and brash.
 The streets of Kowloon are always filled with excitement—whether or not it’s your brand of fun will be up to you to decide.